-First, consider the weight of the racquet: a heavy racket absorbs more shock from a speeding ball, but if the racquet’s too heavy, it leads to fatigue.
-You want to find a racquet balanced best for your strength.
-Speaking of balance, you want to find a racket that’s weight is balanced throughout its surface area.
+Weight of the racquet: a heavy racket absorbs more shock from a speeding ball, but if the racquet’s too heavy, it leads to fatigue.
+You want to find a racquet that is the perfect weight for you and with the weight balanced throughout its surface area.

 When looking for a racquet that’s gentle on the elbow, you’ll be balancing shock absorption with game performance.
 It boils down to this:

 It’s 27.5 inches long, giving players some distance from their body.
 The racquet is also lightweight, which allows for superior performance in-game.
-The Head Ti S5 strives to keep the impact in the center of the racquet, using it’s string placement and extended sweet spot to keep your elbow from feeling the nagging, tennis elbow sensation.
+The Head Ti S5 strives to keep the impact in the center of the racquet, using its string placement and an extended sweet spot to keep your elbow from feeling the nagging, tennis elbow sensation.
 Another benefit of the Head Ti S5 is that it arrives pre-strung.
 It’s ready to play right out of the box.

 The handle of this racquet was also designed for optimized comfort—with interior foam inserts, the handle also absorbs some of the shock of an oncoming ball.
-Keep in mind, this racquet is designed for offensive players who play aggressive early games.
+Keep in mind, this racquet is designed for offensive players who play aggressive games.
 What makes the Pro Staff unique is that it maintains elbow safety for an offense-driven racquet.
-If you’re a more defensive player who sticks to back court, you might prefer a different model.
+If you’re a more defensive player who sticks to the backcourt, you might prefer a different model.
 Also remember that this racquet comes unstrung, so you need to string it yourself or have a pro at your club help.

 In summary, a good racquet for tennis elbow will traditionally sacrifice game performance for shock absorption.
 The two racquets we profiled do their best to mitigate this.
 The Head Ti S5 is perfect for intermediate players who want a great comfortable racquet.
 The Wilson Pro Staff 97 is a high-end racquet with a bevy of features, including ones that mitigate tennis elbow.